 "Everything," Rona scoffed.
 She held out a hand, counting by her fingers.
 "I should very well still hate you, except you're not much of a threat and right now, I'm more pissed at Roger.
 It's midyear and I've been bored and my mind is trying to fill that void by somehow convincing me that this lovely dent will spice my life up.
 If my mind isn't doing that, my friends certainly are.
 Plus, I fancy blokes for the most ridiculous reasons and you have certainly been the most ridiculous out of all of them."

 Oliver stared at her, pinching the bottom of his chin. "...you've thought about this quite a bit."

 "I need to rationalize myself somehow."

 He started walking backwards, his hands on his head and elbows jutting out on either side of him.
-"Why is fancying someone so difficult for girls?
-Better question, why is everything
+"Why is fancying someone so difficult for you?
+Better question, why is everything so difficult for you?"

-She smirked. "'cause we have to deal with blokes like you."
+She smirked. "'cause I have to deal with blokes like you."